 WHAT IS IN THE ZIP ARCHIVE?

-Name of each zip archive contain 2-letters state code and county name.
+The name of each zip archive contains 2-letters, state code, and county name.
 For example, oh_hamilton.zip indicates Hamilton county in the state of Ohio.

 (1) population - contains population grids for each year (4 grids)

 (2) diversity - contains racial diversity classification grids for each year (4 grids)

 (3) race - contains separate grids for seven race/ethnicity groups for each year (27 grids)

 Notice: non-Hispanic Native Hawaiian and Other Pacific Islander (nhpi) grid are not available for the 1990 year because non-Hispanic Pacific Islander (nhpi) are included in Asian group in the U.S Census 1990.

 Filenames consist of several elements: 2-letters state code (oh), county name (hamilton), name of map (pop1990myc), file extension (.tif) .
 The information about available datasets and its name is here.